TanishaSharma142/Krackhack/README.md

 - Concise Summary of Code
   This AI based website genertor createswebsite based user prompts using agent.ai The backend (Python + Flask) sends user input to Agent.ai, retrieves the generated HTML/CSS/JS, and displays the output, the output file is saved in the PC which is then pushed to the git repo.
+My main working code is project.py but it may cause crashes.
+To see the execution of my AI agent partially AI_code.py can be used.
   Tech Stack:
 Python (requests, os, subprocess) - for backend Agent.ai API - fo providing ai agent